jinuue/FLIPTACTOE/README.md

 3. Players take turns clicking on cards to flip them and reveal hidden symbols.
 4. The game tracks whose turn it is and displays this at the top.
 5. Win by aligning three of the same symbols in a row, column, or diagonal.
+6. Watch out for the neutral card, which neither player can claim, but it ensures fairness in symbol distribution.
-6. The game automatically detects when a player wins or when the game is a draw, displaying a popup with the result.
+7. The game automatically detects when a player wins or when the game is a draw, displaying a popup with the result.
-7. Click **_"New Game"_** to start a new round or "Reset Game" to reset all scores and start fresh.
+8. Click **_"New Game"_** to start a new round or "Reset Game" to reset all scores and start fresh.

 ### Sound Effects
 > [!NOTE]